benwis/tower-governor/README.md

- A Tower service and layer that provides a rate-limiting backed by [governor](https://github.com/antifuchs/governor) and based heavily on [actix-governor](https://github.com/AaronErhardt/actix-governor).
+ A Tower service and layer that provides a rate-limiting backed by [governor](https://github.com/antifuchs/governor).
+Based heavily on the work done for [actix-governor](https://github.com/AaronErhardt/actix-governor).
+Works with Axum, Hyper, Tower, Tonic, and anything else based on Tower!

  # Features:

+ + Rate limit requests based on peer IP address, IP address headers, globally, or via custom keys
+ + Custom traffic limiting criteria per second, or to certain bursts
  + Simple to use
  + High customizability
  + High performance